MediaComem/comem-archidep/ex/certbot-deployment.md

 ### :boom: No names were found in your configuration files

-If Certbot tells you that you that "No names were found in your configuration files" but you have nginx sites that are configured, this may be because you have an underscore character (`_`) in your subdomains, e.g.
+If Certbot tells you that "No names were found in your configuration files" but you have nginx sites that are configured, this may be because you have an underscore character (`_`) in your subdomains, e.g. `jde.archidep.ch`.
-`john_doe.archidep.ch`.

 Although many tools support it, [underscore are technically not allowed in domain